ybakhan/llm-service/Readme.md

 ## Prerequisites

-- Python Python 3.13.2+
+- Python Python 3.13+
 - Docker Desktop with Kubernetes enabled
 - Helm
 - kubectl

-If you don't use kubernetes on docker desktop, change context to kubectl to docker-desktop
+If you don't use kubernetes on docker desktop, change context of kubectl to docker-desktop

 ```
 kubectl config use-context docker-desktop
 ```

 ## Setup virtual environment

+Start a virtual environment terminal and install project dependencies

 ```
 python3 -m venv myenv